vp2437/signal-for-help-detection/README.md

 2. MediaPipe detects hand landmarks.
 3. Landmarks are normalized into feature vectors.
 4. The backend predicts whether the gesture is the Signal for Help.
-5. A confidence threshold and temporal validation ensure stable detection across multiple frames.
+5. Confidence thresholding and multi-frame validation reduce false positives before confirming a gesture.
 6. When confirmed, the system triggers an audio alert, captures a screenshot, and stores the event in the database.
 7. Each detection becomes a logged event accessible in the history dashboard.
 8. The same event can initiate an AI-assisted exploration of related trafficking networks, generating and expanding connections between relevant actors to support understanding of possible exploitation structures.